 About

-I’m a zoologist, author and presenter/on-screen expert.
+I’m a zoologist/entomologist, author and presenter/on-screen expert.
 I’ve been fascinated by animals for as long as I can remember, an interest that led to a prize-winning, first class degree in zoology at Bangor University and a PhD in insect ecology at the University of Leeds.
-I’m currently a visiting fellow at the University of Essex and a Fellow of the Royal Entomological Society.
 My scientific publications can be seen here.

 As well as observing and studying the animals I can find here in the UK I’ve travelled widely in Europe, the Americas, Africa and Southeast Asia, ever searching for interesting and elusive beasts.
-I’ve always had a soft-spot for the arthropods, but the sheer diversity of animal forms and lifestyles mesmerises me, which was the motivation for my latest book – Animal Earth.
+I’ve always had a soft-spot for the arthropods, but the sheer diversity of animal forms and lifestyles mesmerises me, which was the motivation for my book – Animal Earth.
 This book is an unbiased exploration and celebration of animal diversity illustrated with more than 500 stunning images.
 It has been translated into German, Japanese and Chinese.
-To date, it has sold more than 30,000 copies and is on the reading list for zoology students at many universities around the world.
+To date, it has sold at least 23,000 copies and is on the reading list for zoology students at many universities around the world.
+This book is currently being revised and updated for a new release.
+My other books include How to Read an Insect, which which includes many of insect macro-photographs and The Wonder of Insects, the superb illustrations in which are by Carim Nahaboo.
+I’m currently developing some new book ideas.

 Thanks to Patrick Avery, Anwar Mamon, Justine Evans and Adam Oldroyd for the images above.